-1. The USHER checks the names of people as they arrive against the attendance sheet, then shows each person to their seat.
-They will allot any unreserved seats to anyone who arrives who has not registered in advance, until all available seats are taken, making a note of the person’s contact details.
+1. The GREETER/USHER greets people as they enter, and helps them if necessary to their seat.
 After the service the usher will wipe the high-touch surfaces with the sanitizer provided in the vestry.
 A sheet of detailed instructions will be provided.
 Point of contact: Rev Sulin

 3. The SOUNDBOARD OPERATOR The church sound board (or mixer) is an important part of how we use our church building.
 The soundboard balances the voices, instruments, and video sound through to the loud speakers and to hearing broadcast for those with hearing aids.
 The sound board operator controls what we hear by adjusting the volume of each microphone or instrument.
 This can be done on the soundboard itself or using a virtual board on an iPad.
 The basic operation of the soundboard simply requires increasing or decreasing the volume of whoever is speaking or playing (and muting the microphone when not required), to make a comfortable listening experience.
 When our music groups sing the soundboard operator ‘mixes’ the voices and instruments together to produce a balanced sound.
 Point of contact: Jonathan Hocking

 4. The AV OPERATOR will arrive 15-20 minutes before the start of service.
 Turn on the projector and computer, open the day’s service and make sure it works.
-At the end of service turn off the projector and computer.
+Press the clicker to advance the slides on the screen.
+At the end of the service turn off the projector and computer.
 Training and tutoring will be provided.
 Point of contact: Jim Peacock

-6. The INTERCESSOR (PRAYER) will be expected to either write or source (from a book or from the internet) intercessionary prayers suitable for worship.
+6. The INTERCESSOR (PRAYER) will be expected to either write intercessionary prayers or read from the binder of prepared prayers.
+Any written prayers should be suitable for worship.
 Training is being offered for those who are new to this ministry.
 Prayers will be delivered from a seat near the front and a microphone will be provided.
 Point of contact: Rev Sulin